zbray/notes/courses/odin/ruby/notes.md

 ### Symbols

-Strings can be changed so every time a string is used Ruby has to store it in memory.
-Symbols are stored in memory only once.
+Strings are mutable and each string literal is stored separately in memory.
+Symbols, by contrast, are immutable and stored only once — which saves memory.

 One common use for symbols over strings are the keys in hashes.